charlessu800/MMv3/docs/lab5.md

 ## Motor Control w/ Library

 Having to deal with PWM outputs and duty cycles can get tedious.
 As is usually the case, CircuitPython provides a nice library named `motor` for this very thing.
-Read the [documentation](https://circuitpython.readthedocs.io/projects/motor/en/latest/api.html) and fill out the TODOs in the following code.
+Read the [documentation](https://circuitpython.readthedocs.io/projects/motor/en/latest/api.html), specifically check out the throttle function, and fill out the TODOs in the following code.
 If you are having trouble refer to the code in sanity for a nice helpful guide!

 ```python
 import board